yz398/Medical-Software-Design/Resources/setup_devserver.md

 ```

 Setting the `host` to 0.0.0.0 tells flask to run the server locally but to allow external connections (from outside your remote machine) to make requests to your development server.

+You should now be able to make requests to your server from anywhere on the internet at port 5000.
+For example, you should be able to hit a url like `http://vcm-1866.vm.duke.edu:5000/` except with your VM name instead of mine.